Things to look for and to ask

 Your child’s progress

-• How do they ensure your child is making progress and identify any area of need?
+• How do they ensure your child is making progress and identify any areas of need?

 • How will they share information with you about your child’s learning and development?